bibbox/bibbox-documentation/docs/installation_v4_bibbox_linux.md

 Name:	bibbox.local.test
 Address: 127.0.0.1
 ```

-* NOTE: The domain used here `bibbox.local.test` is just an example.
+<br>* NOTE: The domain used here `bibbox.local.test` is just an example.
 You can use a domain name of your choice.
 * For more information about the topic visit: <a href="https://www.tecmint.com/setup-a-dns-dhcp-server-using-dnsmasq-on-centos-rhel/" target="_blank">setup a dns-dhcp-server/</a>

 ## Install the BIBBOX (in the Beta only Debian based Linux Distributions are featured)